-Rutgers Law School offers recent law school graduates a one-year residency option, modelled after medical school residencies, in which participants practice law full time under close supervision and instruction, providing a variety of legal services to low and moderate income New Jersey residents.
+Rutgers Law School offers recent law school graduates a one-year residency option, modeled after medical school residencies, in which participants practice law full time under close supervision and instruction, providing a variety of legal services to low and moderate income New Jersey residents.

 This one-of-a-kind program, which launched in 2014, offers a postdoctoral fellowship to selected graduates who are admitted to practice or are seeking admission to practice law in New Jersey.
 Fellows manage their own docket of 10–20 cases at a time, from handling simple divorce and child support/custody cases to consumer protection, employment discrimination, bankruptcy, and estate planning and will contests.
 Seminars on civil and criminal procedural issues and professional responsibility, as well as business development, billing, collection, and law firm management, are provided each week, and fellows have constant access to the managing attorney to ensure that the highest quality work is provided to the program’s clients.
 All tuition and fees for this postdoctoral program are covered by scholarships, and participants receive an annual stipend to cover their living expenses.